 What is EFPSA Academy?

-The EFPSA Academy aims to bring together volunteers of European youth NGOs to enable them to develop professionally, establish networks, heighten their motivation and share experiences while equipping them with a variety of skills and knowledge around a changing core topic.
+The EFPSA Academy aims to bring together volunteers of European youth NGOs to develop professionally, establish networks, heighten their motivation and share experiences while equipping them with a variety of skills and knowledge around a changing core topic.

 During the Academy, participants receive high-quality training sessions, get the chance to attend training sessions given by trainers and will be able to practice their skills on hands-on examples and real-life challenges.
 The EFPSA Academy is a training event that develops the skills of participants based on the EFPSA training values.

-Since the EFPSA Academy invites students representing different youth NGOs, different fields of studies and different parts of Europe, the Academy is naturally a diverse place to be.
+Since the EFPSA Academy invites students representing different youth NGOs, various fields of studies, and different parts of Europe, the Academy is naturally a diverse place to be.
 This vibrant mix of people and backgrounds creates an atmosphere that remains lively and highly engaging on both academic and social levels throughout the event.

-This year the first-ever Online EFPSA Academy will be held!
-The event will be adjusted to the online platforms with the help of the Training Office.
+This year the event will be adjusted to the online platforms.

 So, are you ready for the challenge?

-During the event, you will be called to focus on the importance of Project Management.
-You will provide the participants with tools, skills, and practices that they can implement in a real-life setting.
-Your goal should be to give the volunteers skills and tools to be used back into their NGO and daily life.
-A link between project management and achieving your goals shall be achieved during the event.
-All theories presented will be evidence-based and practised during the event so participants can grasp the skills fully.
+During the event, you will be called to focus on the importance of having a vision.
+You will provide the participants with tools, skills, and practices to implement in a real-life setting.
+Your goal should be to give the volunteers skills and tools to be used back in their NGO and daily life.
+A link between vision and finding meaning and purpose in work shall be achieved during the event.
+All theories presented will be evidence-based and practised during the event so that participants can grasp the skills fully.